Academic Common Market

 Regional Contract Program

-Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in dentistry and Southern College of Optometry.
-These Tennessee institutions receive more than $4 million annually from other SREB states.
+Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in College of Dentistry, and Southern College of Optometry.
+These Tennessee institutions received approximately $4 million from other SREB states.

 State Authorization Reciprocity Agreement